-Summary: On Sept.
-18, 2025, VCU publicly launched its most ambitious philanthropic campaign, Unlocking Potential, to raise $1.838 billion.
+Summary: VCU publicly launched its most ambitious philanthropic campaign, Unlocking Potential, to raise $1.838 billion.
 The Unlocking Potential campaign is guided by priorities that reflect VCU’s deepest commitments — to students, faculty, patients and community.

 The launch event followed the four-step process and included a period of research, planning, implementation and evaluation.